 The Process of Self Solemnization

 Up until now, the process of getting married by yourself might seem like a simple idea versus a traditional wedding ceremony.
 You just visit your preferred destination and say the words, right?
-Well, even if you like the idea of a self solemnization ceremony, there is still a legal process for getting yourself married to your partner.
+Well, even if you like the idea of a self-solemnization ceremony, there is still a legal process for getting yourself married to your partner.

 First up, you both need to visit the local office of the county clerk to apply for a marriage license.
 It must be in a state where self solemnization has been legalized.
 Otherwise, it will lead you to nowhere.

 In Colorado, you can take any of the counties you want.
 Usually, foot traffic in Denver County is the highest because of so many mountain elopement.
 So, you may want to look at a nearby county to pick up your license.

 At the county clerk office, you will need to present all required documents to the registrar.
 The range of documents may vary from state to state.
 And that’s why you must research the local laws before eloping to a state.
 In general, the documents include your valid US ID, social security number, your date of marriage, documentation of divorce or widowed (if applicable), and so on.

 Lastly, pay the fee.
 It can vary from state to state and county to county as well.
 But you can expect to pay $30 for a self solemnization marriage license.
 From the day of your elopement, you get 35 days to apply for a license.
 And 63 days to return the license and receive your official marriage certificate.